05 Jun How do I get the best deal on an engagement ring?

 These 6 stages below happen before a diamond reaches a retail store.
 Each one adds a little bit of cost to your diamond.
 All are necessary, because without them, we’d have no diamonds.

 - PROSPECTING: A diamond prospector spends decades travelling and analysing terrains before finding a mining site.

 - MINING: A mining company employs hundreds of thousands of hours of manpower, machinery and fuel on extraction and sifting for diamonds.

 - SORTING: From the mine, a diamond is sent to a sorting centre.
 It’s inspected and placed in one of more than 12,000 categories.

 - CUTTING: Next, your diamond is taken to a lapidary and cut into its final shape and polished to a fine sparkle.

 - SIGHTHOLDERS: Your diamond finally travels to a special diamond wholesaler, called a Sightholder who also provide a vital checkpoint for the Kimberley Process to ensure your diamond is ethical.

 Between 2013 and 2018, UK jewellery wholesalers showed an annual turnover of £1.5 billion.
-But jewellery retailers turned over £6 billion.
+However, jewellery retailers turned over £6 billion.
 The difference is almost six-fold.

-What these statistics don’t explain, however, is why two diamond rings that are apparently alike can cost £2,000 in one jewellery store and £12,000 in another?
+What these statistics don’t explain, though, is why two diamond rings that are apparently alike can cost £2,000 in one jewellery store and £12,000 in another?